 - Solid base (with or without wheels)

 The common denominator when it comes to ergonomic seating?
-Customization!
-It’s so important to find a chair that you can dial in to exactly fit your needs.
+Customization.
+It’s so important to find a chair you can dial in to exactly fit your needs.

-Another general rule of thumb is that ergonomic seating is best when it acts as a facilitator for the natural shape of your body.
-Our spine has an S-shape, starting with our cervical spine (neck), then our thoracic spine (mid-back), and finally our lumbar spine (low back).
+Another general rule of thumb is that ergonomic seating is best when it facilitates the natural shape of your body.
+Your spine has an S-shape, starting with your cervical spine (neck), then your thoracic spine (mid-back), and finally your lumbar spine (low back).

-Most ergonomic chairs pay special attention to the lumbar spine simply because our lower backs tend to take on the most pressure when we sit.
+Most ergonomic chairs pay special attention to the lumbar spine simply because your lower back tends to take on the most pressure when you sit for long periods of time.
 Extra lumbar padding is a must for ergonomic seating.

 As you go about your search, you’ll likely come across the phrase “active seating.”
 This is a growing trend in the world of ergonomics.
 Basically, it means seating that is designed to keep your body active throughout the day.

 One example of active seating is a waterfall front edge on the seat cushion.
 This removes the pressure from the back of your knees and frees up circulation.
-Another example is the 360-degree swivel capability on ergonomic office chairs.
-This promotes mobility in your spine throughout the day.
+Another example is 360-degree swivel capability, which promotes mobility in your spine throughout the day.

 Some ergonomic office chairs intentionally tip the main seat forward (or provide an adjustable mechanism to do so) in order to position you with your feet planted on the ground.
 In short, keep comfortable, but keep moving!

-There are so many office chairs out there, and so many variables that can determine what makes a solid chair.
-So how did we narrow in on just the top 10?
-Well, the short answer is data.
+There are so many office chairs out there, and so many variables that can determine what makes the best chair.
+So how did we narrow in on just the top ten?
+The short answer is data.

 We crafted a methodology that considered not only product specs, but also consumer reports and reviews.
 User experience is key when it comes to products that advertise pain relief.
 We wanted to make sure these products actually walk the talk.

-So we took the route of weighing both qualitative and quantitative data.
-That is, we’re considering not only how ergonomic the chair is, but also its longevity, cost, and overall functionality.
+We weighed both qualitative and quantitative data, and considered not only how ergonomic the chair is, but also its longevity, cost, and overall functionality.
 Here’s a look at our top priorities, as well as the core questions we considered:

 - Ergonomic Viability: Was this chair designed with your back in mind?
-We only selected chairs that included features specific to spine support.
+We only selected chairs that include features specific to spine support.